Common Minke Whale

 Migration

-The migratory pattern of the North Atlantic common minke whale—wintering in the tropics and summering at high latitudes—is similar to that of other baleen whales in the northern and southern hemispheres (Horwood 1990).
-Consequently, there is usually no overlap in the distributions of northern and southern hemisphere populations.
-Therefore, it has been surprising that Antarctic minke whales (Balaenoptera bonaaerensis), a species distinct from the common minke whale, do occasionally find their way into the North Atlantic.
-Glover et al. (2010) analysed DNA profiles from minke whales taken in the Norwegian hunt and found that one Antarctic minke whale was taken in 1996 and a hybrid between the two species in 2007.
-While such occurrences are probably quite rare, it does show that the hemispheric populations of whales are not as isolated from one another as was once assumed.
+The migratory pattern of North Atlantic common minke whales—wintering in tropical waters and summering at high latitudes—is similar to that of other baleen whales in both the northern and southern hemispheres (Horwood, 1990).
+As a result, the distributions of northern and southern hemisphere populations generally do not overlap.
+However, Antarctic minke whales (Balaenoptera bonaerensis), a species distinct from the common minke whale, have occasionally been found in the North Atlantic.
+Glover et al. (2010) analysed DNA profiles from minke whales taken during the Norwegian hunt and discovered that one Antarctic minke whale was taken in 1996, and a hybrid between the two species was recorded in 2007.

 Abundance of minke whale in the North Atlantic from NASS and associated surveys